elixir-lang/elixir/README.md

 `git`), be sure to remove any previous build artifacts by running `make clean`, then `make test`.

-If tests pass, you are ready to move on to the [Getting Started guide][1] or to try Interactive Elixir by running:
-`bin/iex` in your terminal.
+If tests pass, you are ready to move on to the [Getting Started guide][1] or to try Interactive Elixir by running `bin/iex` in your terminal.

 However, if tests fail, it is likely you have an outdated Erlang version (Elixir requires Erlang 18.0 or later).
 You can check your Erlang version